tshimam/GIMLET/README.md

 - **Z**: a data matrix of modulators
 - **r**: a number of the upper and lower points of Z, that is, |U_Z| and |L_Z| in equation (4).
 The default value is 1.
 - **delta**: a tuning parameter that indicates the proportion of neighbors in the Euclidean distance of Z. The default value is 0.3.
-- **nperm**: number of permutations for calculating the p-value.
+- **nperm**: a number of permutations for calculating the p-value.
 The default value is 1000.
 - **type**: a character string indicating what type of Y is used.
 One of "continuous"(default) or "binary" can be abbreviated.

 ## An example of synthetic data